-Research Paper Topics for High School— Whether they’re writing a paper for a class or preparing to work on college essays, high school students will be asked to write a number of research papers before they finally graduate.
-It’s always good for them to get extra practice—which is why we’ve come up with a wonderful list of good research paper topics.
+Research Paper Topics for High School— Whether they’re writing a paper for a class or preparing to work on college essays, high school students in all grades will be asked to write a number of research papers before they finally graduate.
+It’s always good for them to get extra practice—which is why we’ve come up with a wonderful list of good research topics for high school students.
 (Plus, there’s a bonus list of 13 historical research topics, too!)

 For many students, writing a non-literary, off-topic research paper in an English class can be a fun exercise.
 Though teens may grumble about it when they receive their assignments, many of them will enjoy the process when they get to explore and learn more about a subject that interests them.
 With that in mind, we recommend letting your students choose from several prompts to find the topics that most appeal to their interests and passions.

 These research paper topic ideas range from the political to the cultural and from the current world to the future.
 Covering everything from cell phone usage to immigration to space exploration, there is plenty for teens to research and explore—and plenty of opportunities for them to become better informed and more skilled in communicating their positions.

-35 Good Research Paper Topics to Prepare High School Students
+35 Good Research Topics for High School Students

 - Should it be illegal to use a cell phone while driving?